kublaikhan1/GeoJson4Kashmir/README.md

 # GeoJson4Kashmir

-Accurate geoJson Data for divisions, districts, cities and various locations through out Kashmir.
+Accurate geoJSON/TopoJson/SVG files for divisions, districts, cities and various locations through out Kashmir.

-Descritive json files so they can be properly reused and carry meaningful and accurate data of Kashmir as a seperate region.
+Descritive files so they can be properly reused and carry meaningful and accurate data of Kashmir as a seperate region.

 Create Kashmir GeoJson files as a seperate entity.
 Not to include Pakistan, India or china.
+To overcome challenges of creating maps for conflicted regions.

-Create accurate geojson files for
+Create accurate geojson files for:

-Kashmir entire
+Kashmir (Entire Region)

 AJK